-Action by the Bureau: The Bureau may wish to take note of the report and the recommendations made.
-The Bureau may wish to request that the report of the mission be also tabled as an information document for the twenty-third session of the Committee in December 1999.
+Action by the Committee: The Committee may wish to take note of the report and the recommendations made.

 Sangay National Park World Heritage Site Visit Report

 Country: Ecuador

 Dates of the visit: 10 - 14 June, 1999

 This mission was carried out by the IUCN Regional Office for South America -IUCN -SUR-based in Quito, Ecuador.
 The field visit was led by Bernardo Ortiz-von Halle from IUCN-SUR, who was accompanied by Jorge Rivas, Head of the WWF/Fundación Natura Sangay Project, and Vicente Alvarez, Head of the Andean (Western) portion of Sangay National Park.